copasi/model_replicator/examples/Neuron_networks_I/README.md

 }
 ```

-To produce the case where the feedback is positive we would only need to repeat the same *sbmodelr* command as in case 1 but instead using this new network file.
-However, if we want also to be able to represent a negative feedback we need to force *sbmodelr* to create separate parameters for each synapse's *Vsyn* parameter (*Vsyn* is the post-synaptic inversion potential characteristic).
-This is because what distinguishes inhibitory and excitatory synapses, using the Destexhe *et al.* approach (2), is the value of *Vsyn* (much more negative for inhibitory synapses).

-In normal usage, *sbmodelr* creates only one global quantity for *Vsyn* that is used in all synapses (*i.e.* all synapses would be equal).
-However, when requesting noise in the connectivity parameters (command line option ``--cn``), the resulting model has one *Vsyn* global quantity for each synapse.
-Thus, in order to force creation of *Vsyn* for each synapse we will use this option, but since we do not really need noise in the parameter values, we specify it with a noise magnitude of zero.
-Thus we will use ``--cn 0 uni`` (it really does not matter if we use the uniform or normal distributions...)

 File *ex4case2.sh* contains the full *sbmodeler* command required to create the new model.

 | command line options       | comment                                                                |